jasonchandler3245643/StatsProjectOne/Monte Carlo Door Game/README.md

 illustrate the three probabilities: winning with original door, winning when swapping after reveal, and winning when sticking after reveal.<br>

 3. **Door:** holds two booleans.
-Status is true if the door is the winning door.
-Reveal is true if the door was revealed.<br>
+Status is true if the Door is the winning door.
+Reveal is true if the host revealed the Door <br>

 4. **Player:** holds a Door object representing the door they chose.<br><br>